A guided TFTP Server recovery tool for macOS

 Step 4

-Place the firmware in the TFTP root folder, start the server, then power the router into recovery mode while connected by Ethernet.
+Place the firmware in the folder served by the app, start the recovery check, then power the router into recovery mode while connected by Ethernet.
 Watch for the router request rather than repeatedly changing files blindly.

 Step 5